We're sorry you're having problems. We've put together a list of common questions, and maybe it can help.

 While we have a warning in the the App Store description and screenshots, we understand it's easy to miss these things when you're on the go.
 If you feel disappointed, please reach out.
 We're happy to help with a refund.

-If you load a RAW photo in the built-in iOS Photos app, it will appear lower resolution than if you had taken a JPEG.
-This is because the built-in Photos app does not load the full resolution RAW image, but a low resolution preview.
+If you load a RAW photo in the built-in iOS Photos app, Instagram, or many other apps, your photo will appear lower resolution than than it really is.
+That's because these apps aren't reading the full resolution RAW image, but a low resolution preview.
+Fortunately, Halide displays the full resolution image in its built in previewer.

-We believe this bug is triggered when iCloud has trouble syncing photos. iOS gets confused, and can't find the photo you took a moment ago.
+We believe this bug is triggered when iCloud has trouble syncing photos.
+Make sure you have an internet connection, and your phone isn't in low-powered mode.

 The iPhone has fixed-aperture cameras.
 If you have an iPhone 7 Plus, the wide angle rear-camera is f/1.8, and the telephoto camera is f/2.8.
 As soon as an iPhone supports variable apertures, we'll support it in the app.

-On the iPhone 7+, you can tap the "2x" to use the optical zoom.
+On devices with dual cameras (7+, 8+, and X), you can tap the "2x" to use the optical zoom.
 We don't support pinch-to-zoom on other iPhones.

 We decided to omit pinch-to-zoom for a few reasons.
 The main problem is that it's just a software effect that throws out pixels.
 Many photographers prefer to crop the full image later in editing.
 Accidentally triggering pinch-to-zoom, and then losing pixels, would be very annoying.